 Put a Mathematical Twist on a Familiar Game

-Call it anything you want: Two Truths and a Fib, Two Facts and a Falsehood, or Two Facts and one False Fact; the math version of this game is just as fun as the original.
+Call it anything you want: Two Truths and a Fib, or Facts and a Falsehood, the math version of this game is just as fun as the original.
+Students will love to practice math facts with Two Facts and a FAKE.
+Keep your entire class engaged playing this fast paced, find the facts, fix the fraud type game.

 Get Ready!

-Prepare paper strips of a size that works for your class.
-Older students might not need large print, whereas younger students might.
+Older students might not need colorful numbers, whereas younger students might.
 You might want to repurpose these facts to create a display later on.
 There are a few variables to consider.
 If you want your students to end up with a bunch of practice facts, consider storing them in folders, or pasting them to printer paper (yes, the irony is real), or use a hole punch in each corner to string them together.

 Get Set!